 How Does Email Automation Work?

-In short, marketing automation campaigns send specific content to potential customers based on behaviour and information.
+In short, marketing automation campaigns send specific content to potential customers based on behavior and information.

 Here’s an example of how email automation works:

-- A customer makes a purchase on your website and receives an automated special offer email
+A customer purchases on your website and receives an automated special offer email

 Automation guarantees that your emails are launched when they’re more likely to reach your potential customer and have the greatest impact.